Sign in with Microsoft

 • To filter the Recent and Synced contacts lists, press the Tab key or Shift+Tab until you hear "Search," press Enter, and then type your search term.
 The contents of the lists are filtered according to the search term.
 Then press the Tab key two times.
 The focus is on the Recent chats list.
 Browse the results with the Up and Down arrow keys.
 To remove the search filter, press Shift+Tab until you hear "Close search," and then press Enter.

 • To open Teams for personal and small business use, press the Tab key until you hear "Open Microsoft Teams," and then press Enter.
-The app main window opens and the flyout pane is closed.
+The app main window opens and the Chat pane is closed.

 See also